Anatomy of a Line

 - Move step by step until reaching point B.

-, we would draw 4 pixels in a column, move 1 column to the right, and repeat this process an additional ~4 times until we had drawn the full line.
+For example: If the slope of 4 and the line length of 20, we would draw 4 pixels in a column, move 1 column to the right, and repeat this process an additional ~4 times until we had drawn the full line.

 This step-by-step plotting is how most computer programs are written: we think in terms of what the computer should do next.
 The GPU flips this paradigm and this inversion is why it is such a powerful computing platform.
 Instead of thinking step-by-step, we think about what calculation should happen at every pixel on the screen.
 The GPU runs the same function or program (called a shader) across all pixels simultaneously.
 Our main bottleneck then, is no longer the math, but the communication between CPU and GPU.
 This is why the SDF approach is so powerful: it asks the GPU the right question: “how far is this pixel from the shape?” and colors it accordingly, providing us unmatched precesion and creativity.

-.
+In the last example we were operating in Screen Space, where the bottom left of the screen is (0, 0) and the top right of the screen is (width of the screen in pixels, height of the screen in pixels).
 Now I must introduce a new concept that we will keep using for the rest of these drawings: Texture Space, and Scaled Texture Space.

-.
+Texture Space is the coordinate system where the bottom left of the texture is at (0, 0) and the top right of the texture is at (1, 1).
+No matter if we are looking at the quad that the shader is applied to from a different angle or it is skewed or rotated, bottom left is (0, 0) and top right is (1 ,1).
 This is a powerful concept because it allows us to render the quad in a consistent way in spite of the viewing angle of the camera or any transformations done to the quad.

-.
+Scaled Texture Space is a coordinate system that we have to use carefully, and is described in the following manner: the bottom left of the texture is (0, 0) and the top right of the texture is (1, width/height ratio).
 This coordinate system allows us to take into account the shape of the quad that we are rendering so we can prevent any squishing or stretching on a drawing that will be on a quad that isn’t square.
 Instead of using this scaled coordinate system, we could either divide our coordinates by the width inside the shader or ensure that we only render square quads.

 Both of these options have their own drawbacks.
 For the first option, because we aren’t in a consistently skewed coordinate system it is easy to mix coordinate systems in our shader code unintentionally and otherwise add a bunch of computation to each pixel.
 The second option of always rendering a square quad would also work, but we end up needing to discard a lot of the calculation we are doing and get lots of overdraw.

-In the example below I have coverted both of the endpoints that make up our line AB into Scaled Texture Space and the coordinate that is being rendered by any one pixel is being provided by the input scaledTextureCoord
+In the example below I have coverted both of the endpoints that make up our line AB into Scaled Texture Space and the coordinate that is being rendered by any one pixel is being provided by the input scaledTextureCoord.

-value as the value to interpolate over.
+There is one more thing to note and it is a small but important detail.
+I have setup the interpolation of colors in the shader to match what you would get if you did the color interpolation at the vertex shader level, by using the textureCoord.x value as the value to interpolateInterpolation in computer graphics is the process of calculating intermediate values between known data points.
+In the rendering pipeline, interpolation is crucial for smoothly varying attributes across the surface of 3D primitives.
+When vertex shaders output values (like colors, texture coordinates, or normals) at the corners of a triangle, the GPU automatically interpolates these values for every pixel (fragment) within that triangle.
+For example, if one vertex is red and another is blue, pixels between them will smoothly transition through purple shades.
+Linear interpolation is most common, but other methods exist like perspective-correct interpolation for texture coordinates.
+This automatic interpolation allows smooth gradients, realistic lighting, and properly mapped textures without manually calculating values for every pixel. over.
 We use the Texture Space coordinate here instead of the Scaled Texture Space coordinate because we want the color interpolation to be red at one end of the line and green at the other.
 To achieve this we need a coordinate that goes from zero to one as we move from the left side of the quad to the right.
-A Vertex Shader is a shader that is run once per vertex in the triangle we are rendering.
+A vertex shader is a shader that is run once per vertex in the triangle we are rendering.
 The results are then interpolated between the extremes based on where the pixel is in the triangle.
 It is common to use the vertex shader to do color interpolation, but we can see in the below result why it isn’t always the best idea.
 You should notice that pure red or green is not at the segment endpoints point A or B, and not even visible in the output texture, but off to the corner where our shader has cut off the rendering of the line as too far away to be in the SDF.
 Since there is no color beyond green or beyond red to interpolate from we get the majority of our line as the transition color between red and green.
-In order to fix this we should probably use the projection value t
+In order to fix this we should probably use the projection value t from the dot product we found earlier to get “how far along the line segment are we?” as a value to interpolate across.
+In the next example we will fix this.

 It is important to remember that computer graphics is not hard because of any conceptual leaps we have to make, it is the confluence of a thousand details that makes something look nice or not, so stick with it.